sora-xor/sora-docs/src/pallets.md

 head:
   - - meta
     - name: description
-      content: "Explore the SORA Pallets, which are modular components of the SORA Network's runtime system.
+      content: "Explore the SORA Pallets, which are modular components of the SORA network's runtime system.
 Learn about the different pallets and their functionalities, including governance, staking, treasury, identity, and more.
-Discover how pallets enable the customization and extensibility of the SORA Network, allowing for the development of diverse blockchain applications."
+Discover how pallets enable the customization and extensibility of the SORA network, allowing for the development of diverse blockchain applications."
   - - meta
     - name: keywords
-      content: "SORA Pallets, SORA Network, runtime system, modular components, governance, staking, treasury, identity, blockchain applications, customization, extensibility"
+      content: "SORA Pallets, SORA network, runtime system, modular components, governance, staking, treasury, identity, blockchain applications, customization, extensibility"
 ---

 # Pallets